caocscar/workshops/pyspark/pyspark.md

 PySpark can create RDDs from any storage source supported by Hadoop.
 We'll work with text files and another format called *parquet*.

 ## Text Files
 Use the `textFile` method to read in a text file into a RDD.
 The dataset we'll be using is from connected vehicles transmitting their information.
+A sample of the data can be seen [here](sample.csv).
 ```
 filename = '/var/cscar-spark-workshop-july-2018/bsm_sm.txt' # workshop directory
 lines = sc.textFile(filename)